yasinaydin14/Pokemon-Bot/README.md

 # no-security removes battle speed throttling and password requirements on your local server
 ```

-If necessary, you can customize the server settings (`config/config.js`) or [the rules for each game mode](https://github.com/smogon/pokemon-showdown/blob/master/config/CUSTOM-RULES.md).
+If necessary, we can customize the server settings (`config/config.js`) or [the rules for each game mode](https://github.com/smogon/pokemon-showdown/blob/master/config/CUSTOM-RULES.md).

-We can verify that installation has gone smoothly with:
+Verify that installation has gone smoothly with:
 ```bash
 # run a few test battles on the local server
 python -m metamon.env
 ```

 Metamon provides large datasets of Pokémon team files, human battles, and other statistics that will automatically download when requested.
-You will need to specify a path:
+Specify a path with:
 ```bash
 # add to ~/.bashrc
 export METAMON_CACHE_DIR=/path/to/plenty/of/disk/space